alexistala/CleaningData_Project/CodeBook.md

+# Variable names

 The variable names are quite intuitive.
-I give just the names of few of them.
+I give just the names of few of them. </br>

 Subject	The subject number </br>
 Activity	The activity </br>